datafold-dev/datafold/README.rst

 Cite
 ====

-If you use *datafold* please cite the paper published in the *Journal of Open Source Software* (JOSS)
+If you use *datafold* in your research, please cite the paper published in the *Journal of Open Source Software* (JOSS).

 .. code-block:: latex